Thomahawk2k/Colonize-Unlimited/README.md

 # Features

+* Colonization:
-Tile system for barren, molten and frozen planets.
+  * Tile system for gas giants, barren, molten and frozen planets.
-Amazing tile artwork, made by me!
-(On a more serious note, if you feel you can do better, don't be shy and send it to me, I'll give you credit.)

-Possibility to land pops in this new tile system, more specifically robot pops, as organic pops won't survive there (or in stellaris' case, get ♥♥♥♥♥♥ off become agitated because their happiness cap is 0%).
-Possibility to now terraform barren, molten and frozen planets into planets that are habitable.
-(And consequently, then you can send pops there, woo!)
+  * Ability to colonize all planet types
+    * New planets keep a 0% habitability which can be improved by techs/traits
+  * New building to increase habitability
+* Terraforming:

-Four brandnew techs to enable you to actually terraform those hellish lands.
+  * New techs to allow you to terraform all planets but Gas Giants.
+  * Replaced terraforming resources with:
+    * Hydrogen
+    * Oxygen
+    * Nitrogen
+    * Carbon
+    * Water
+    * Carbon Dioxide

+* Other changes:
-I also removed PDS's skins for mars and the moon in the prescripted sol system, as they otherwise don't look like the planet they're terraformed into after being terraformed.
+  * Removed PDX's skins for mars and the moon in the prescripted sol system
+    * as they otherwise don't look like the planet they're terraformed into after being terraformed.
 You can manually change this by going into the mod files /common/solar_system_initializers, click the only file in there and ctrl + f 'luna' and 'mars' in both cases you see an hashtag before one line of code, you can remove that hashtag and they will have their skins back, but they will keep that skin throughout the game no matter what you do with them as stated earlier.

 # Incompatibilities
 Anything that changes the following: